Angeli-Code/A_Modern_Approach/README.md

 ## Coding Style

-I will strictly follow what is is taught in every chapter.
-I am aware of unsafe functions in C but for the sake of following the book, I will adhere to what is taught.
+I will strictly follow what is is taught chapter by chapter.

 ## Author